-The Nashville Food Project’s Community Agriculture Network (C.A.N.) is more than gardens and orchards—it’s a part of a growing citywide effort to increase food access, protect greenspace, and bring neighbors together.
+The Nashville Food Project’s Community Agriculture Network is more than gardens and orchards.
+It is part of a growing, citywide effort to expand food access, protect green space, and bring neighbors together through shared work.

-With every season, volunteers help transform these spaces into thriving hubs of learning, connection, and resilience.
+With each season, volunteers help transform these spaces into places of learning, connection, and resilience, where food and community continue to grow side by side.

 Community Agriculture Network Sites